FudanTML/Trojan-Model-Detection/README.md

 ### Trojan Model Zoo

 We have randomly sampled a subset of the backdoored model from the Trojan Detection Challenge [4].
-You can download from here [link].
+You can download from [here](链接：https://pan.baidu.com/s/1bzhw_lod9yLhy4xRwtM_qQ
+提取码：1314).

 ### Example of NC